ampproject/amphtml/ads/atomx.md

 ## Configuration

-For configuration, please see [atomx documentation](https://wiki.atomx.com/tags).
+For configuration information, see [atomx documentation](https://wiki.atomx.com/tags).

-### Required Parameters:
+### Required Parameters

 * `data-id` - placement ID

-### Optional parameters:
+### Optional parameters

-* `data-click` - URL to prepend to the click URL to enable tracking
+* `data-click` - URL to pre-pend to the click URL to enable tracking.
-* `data-uv1`, `data-uv2`, `data-uv3` - User Value to pass in to the tag.
+* `data-uv1`, `data-uv2`, `data-uv3` - User value to pass in to the tag.
 Can be used to track & report on custom values.
 Needs to be a whole number between 1 and 4,294,967,295.
 * `data-context` - Conversion Callback Context